idaholab/moose/modules/reactor/doc/content/source/meshgenerators/CoreMeshGenerator.md

 ## Reporting ID Information

-The `CoreMeshGenerator` object automatically tags the mesh, if three dimensional, with the axial layers using the name "plane_id".
-The assemblies composing the core are also tagged via [`CartesianIDPatternedMeshGenerator`](CartesianIDPatternedMeshGenerator.md) or [`HexIDPatternedMeshGenerator`](HexIDPatternedMeshGenerator.md), using the "cell" assignment type, with the name "assembly_id" and any "dummy" assembly (identified via the [!param](/Mesh/CoreMeshGenerator/dummy_assembly_name) parameter) locations excluded.
+The `CoreMeshGenerator` object automatically tags the mesh, if three dimensional, with the axial layers using the extra integer name "plane_id".
+The assemblies composing the core are also tagged via [`CartesianIDPatternedMeshGenerator`](CartesianIDPatternedMeshGenerator.md) or [`HexIDPatternedMeshGenerator`](HexIDPatternedMeshGenerator.md), using the "cell" assignment type, with the extra integer name "assembly_id" and any "dummy" assembly (identified via the [!param](/Mesh/CoreMeshGenerator/dummy_assembly_name) parameter) locations excluded.

 ## Exterior Boundary ID Information